 Tier 1 associations may make the highest amount of capital distributions, and are defined as savings associations that before and after the proposed distribution meet or exceed their fully phased-in regulatory capital requirements, as set forth in OTS regulations.
 See "--Regulatory Capital Requirements" above.
 Tier 1 associations may make capital distributions during any calendar year equal to the greater of (i) 100% of net income for the calendar year-to-date plus 50% of its "surplus capital ratio" at the beginning of the calendar year and (ii) 75% of its net income over the most recent four-quarter period.
 The "surplus capital ratio" is defined to mean the percentage by which the association's ratio of total capital to assets exceeds the ratio of its fully phased-in capital requirement to assets, and "fully phased-in capital requirement" is defined to mean an association's capital requirement under the statutory and regulatory standards applicable on December 31, 1994, as modified to reflect any applicable individual minimum capital requirement imposed upon the association.
 At March 31, 1997, management believes that the Bank was a Tier 1 association under the OTS capital distribution regulation.
 Notwithstanding the foregoing, however, management of the Company believes that the Bank's ability to make capital distributions as a Tier 1 association pursuant to the OTS capital distribution regulation are limited by the regulatory capital levels which it has committed to the OTS it would maintain, commencing on June 30, 1997.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-- Recent Regulatory Developments."
-Taking into account such commitments and applicable laws and regulations, management estimates that the Bank could dividend to the Company \$ million as of March 31, 1997.
+Taking into account such commitments and applicable laws and regulations, management estimates that the Bank could dividend to the Company \$6.5 million as of March 31, 1997.
+As a result of an agreement by the Company with the OTS to dividend subordinate and residual mortgage-related securities resulting from securitization activities conducted by the Bank, which had an aggregate book value of \$45.9 million at March 31, 1997, the Bank may not be able to pay any cash dividends to the Company without prior OTS approval, however.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Recent Regulatory Developments."